celenityy/better-brave/README.md

 My recommendations for the ultimate configuration of the Brave Browser :)

 **NOTE:** This is specifically tailored for Brave on Desktop.
-For Android, see [here](https://codeberg.org/Magnesium1062/better-brave-android).
+For Android, see [here](https://codeberg.org/Magnesium1062/better-brave-android), and for iOS, see [here](https://codeberg.org/Magnesium1062/better-brave-ios).

 # Get started